 During the pandemic, webcams have become an important tool due to the widespread shut down around the world.
 As some businesses have now increasingly adopted online meetings and collaboration, having a webcam for your laptop is crucial for a work for home setting.
 Thankfully, there’s no need for a 4K webcam as the standard 720p in most laptops work just fine.

 Buying a Macbook or Windows laptop is a very heated and popular question that has been around for a long time.
 It is up to personal preference, but there are a few advantages and disadvantages of each.
-Macs are said to have better security than Windows, last longer, and have overall better quality.
+Mac computers are said to have better security than pc computers, last longer, and have overall better quality.
 But they are usually more expensive and might be supported by less business applications.